Wrist & Hand Physical Therapy

 - Limited range of motion

+Sciatica pain, a symptom of disturbance in the nerve of the spine, reaches the leg and causes discomfort.
 Sciatica, a form of nerve dysfunction (peripheral neuropathy), occurs when there is compression on, or damage to, the sciatic nerve.
-This sciatic nerve innervates the muscles behind the knee and lower leg.
-It provides sensation to the back of the thigh, part of the...
+This sciatic nerve innervates...

 Plantar fasciitis is a common disorder seen in physical therapy that results in pain in the heel and bottom of the foot.
 The pain is usually most severe with the first steps of the day or following a period of rest.
 Pain is also frequently brought on by bending the...